Thousands of Offers. Millions in Savings.

 - Up to one year in jail and one year probation.

 Maine allows patients and caregivers to transport marijuana, given the products never leave the state or country and are not consumed while the patient is driving or the vehicle is moving.
 Additionally, a registered dispensary may deliver marijuana to a patient or their caregiver.

 Similarly, recreational consumers may transport marijuana within state boundaries.

-Any person driving beyond the borders of Maine may find themselves with a criminal trafficking charge, which can include as much as five years in prison.
-Any person under 21 who is not a medical patient caught transporting marijuana is subject to having their driver's license taken away for up to five years.
+Any person driving beyond the borders of Maine may find themselves with a criminal drug trafficking charge, which can include as many as five years in prison.
+Any person under the age of 21 who is not a medical patient caught transporting marijuana is subject to having their driver’s license taken away for up to five years.